Notice of Non-Discrimination

 How do complaints of sexual misconduct operate?

 A complaint of sexual misconduct is a request for action by the university.
-Complaints of sexual harassment or exploitation may be investigated internally or externally or settled by mediation; complaints of sexual assault (non-consensual sexual contact or intercourse) are investigated by an external investigator contracted by the university.
+Complaints of sexual harassment or exploitation may be investigated internally or externally or settled by alternative resolution; complaints of sexual assault (non-consensual sexual contact or intercourse) are investigated by an external investigator contracted by the university.

 What/Who are mandated reporters?

-Mandated reporters are employees who are not designated a confidential resource.
-They must report sexual harassment to the Title IX Coordinator.
-Mandated reporters include faculty, administrators (deans), coaches, residence hall directors and RLAs, campus safety officers, human resources personnel, and any staff who supervise students or employees.
+Known as Responsible Employees under Title IX, mandated reporters must report sexual harassment to the Title IX Coordinator.
+Mandated reporters include faculty, administrators (deans), coaches, residence hall directors and CAs, campus safety officers, human resources personnel, and any staff who supervise students or employees.

 What are confidential resources?